Chart Color Schemes

 Gunbalanya is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Dwelling structure in Gunbalanya, as evaluated at the 2016 Census, comprised 91.1% houses and 8.9% other dwellings.
-In comparison, Non-Metro NT had 83.6% houses and 16.4% other dwellings.
-Home ownership in Gunbalanya was 1.6%, with mortgaged dwellings at 0.0% and rented at 98.4%.
-The median monthly mortgage repayment was $0, while the median weekly rent was $70.
-Nationally, mortgage repayments were $1,863 and rents were $375.
+Dwelling structure in Gunbalanya, as per the latest Census, consisted of 91.1% houses and 8.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro NT's 83.6% houses and 16.4% other dwellings.
+Home ownership in Gunbalanya was at 1.6%, with the rest of dwellings either mortgaged (0.0%) or rented (98.4%).
+The median monthly mortgage repayment was $0, below Non-Metro NT's average of $1,346 and Australia's average of $1,863.
+Median weekly rent in Gunbalanya was $70, lower than Non-Metro NT's $80 and the national figure of $375.

 Frequently Asked Questions - Housing